Salchak Toka: Biography

 Salchak Toka established close contacts with Joseph Stalin.
 After the execution of Donduk Kuular in 1932, Salchak Toka became the ruler of Tannu Tuva.
 He introduced a communist ideology after the Soviet model, the nomad agriculture was collectivised and the traditional religions (Tibetan Buddhism and Shamanism) were suppressed.
 A personal cult developed around him, and he was awarded numerous Soviet prizes for his literary works.

 In 1940 he married Khertek Anchimaa, who was Chairwoman of the Little Khural.
-In 1944 he requested that Tannu Tuva should be annexed by the Soviet Union.
+In 1944 he requested that Tuva should be annexed by the Soviet Union.
 The event took place on 30 October 1944 de jure via Mikhail Kalinin.
 Tuva was initially an autonomous oblast of the Russian Soviet Federative Socialist Republic (RSFSR) and starting from 10 October 1961 as the Tuvan Autonomous Soviet Socialist Republic (Tuva ASSR).
 Salchak Toka remained up to his death in 1973 the General Secretary of the Tuvan department of the Communist Party of the Soviet Union.